Pages from the book, "The Philosophy and Science of Health"--Dr.

 Diabetes is classically diagnosed as a failure of the body to metabolise

-level.
-Type I diabetes results from insufficient insulin production
+Type I diabetes results from insufficient insulin production by the pancreas.

-insulin nor ineffective insulin can limit post-prandial (after-eating)
+ineffective insulin can limit post-prandial (after-eating) blood sugar

-blood sugar to the normal range.
-In established cases of Type II diabetes,
+to the normal range.
+In established cases of Type II diabetes, these elevated

-these elevated blood sugar levels are often preceded and accompanied
+blood sugar levels are often preceded and accompanied by chronically elevated

-by chronically elevated insulin levels and by serious distortions of
+insulin levels and by serious distortions of other endocrine hormonal

 The classification of diabetes as a failure to metabolise carbohydrates